sahilmore02/football-analytics-sql-powerbi/README.md

-# football_league_analytics

 # ⚽ Football League Analytics (SQL + Power BI)

 ## 📌 Overview

-This project focuses on building a football league analytics system using MySQL and visualizing insights through a Power BI dashboard.

-It analyzes team performance, player statistics, and match-level data with realistic scenarios including assists, penalties, and own goals.
+Built a complete football analytics system using MySQL and Power BI to analyze team performance, player statistics, and match-level data.

+This project covers the full pipeline:
+**Data Modeling → Data Analysis → Data Visualization**

 ---

 ## 🛠️ Tech Stack

-* MySQL (Database & SQL Queries)
+* MySQL (Data Modeling & Analysis)
 * Power BI (Dashboard & Visualization)

 ---

 ## 📊 Features

-* League Standings (Points, Wins, Losses, GD)
+* League Standings (Points, Wins, Draws, Losses, Goal Difference)
 * Top Goal Scorers
 * Most Assists
 * Goals + Assists (GA)
 * Own Goals Tracking
-* Match & Goal Analysis
+* Match & Goal Statistics

+---

+## 🧠 How Analysis is Done

+- League standings are calculated using SQL window functions based on points (3 for win, 1 for draw), goal difference, and goals scored
+- Top scorers are derived by counting goals for each player while excluding own goals
+- Assists are calculated from goal data where assist information is available
+- Goals + Assists (GA) combines both metrics to measure overall player contribution
+- Own goals are tracked separately to capture defensive errors and their impact on match outcomes
+- SQL triggers are used to enforce real-world constraints such as preventing self-assists and disallowing assists on penalties

 ---